 We asked faculty about their use of the Library.
 Forty-eight percent reported regular or occasional use to prepare for classes and 54% reported regular or occasional use for personal enrichment.
-When asked about the integration of research into their class assignments 63% reported that they do integrate research assignment into their classes and 70% reported that they made sure to create assignments that require research.
-Only 14% reported regularly assigning their students to use the Library Tutorials, which are online lessons, with assessments, that help to teach students how to use aspects of the library such as journals and the catalog as well as general research.
+When asked about the integration of research into their class assignments 63% reported that they do integrate research assignment in to their classes.
+Seventy percent reported that they make sure to create assignments that require research.
+Only 14% reported regularly assigning their students to use the Library Tutorials, which are online lessons, with quizzes, that help to teach students how to use aspects of the library such as journals and the catalog as well as general research.
 However, 51% said that they never assign the Library tutorials.
-Another self-paced Library teaching tool is the Library Walking Tour, which helps students get familiar with the layout of the library building.
-Only 9% regularly assign this to their students with 68% saying they never assign the Library Walking Tour.
+Another self-paced Library teach tool is the Library Waling Tour, which helps students with 68% saying that they never assign the Library Walking Tour.

 The survey did not request additional information as to why faculty do not use these services in larger numbers.
-There have been discussions, within the Library, of having focus groups to get more in-depth data on these and other questions derived from the survey.
-However, some of the lack of use may be attributable to limited knowledge by the faculty of these services.
-This indicates a need to increase awareness of them among classroom faculty.
-Some data from the survey that supports this supposition can be had from where we asked faculty about their use of our Research Methods Workshops (RMW's).
-RMW's are short training sessions that we conduct for faculty, at their request, for their students on how to use Library resources or perform general research.
-These workshops can be performed in the classroom of the faculty member (which is the most common) or within the Library.
+There have been discussion, within the Library, of having focus groups to get more in-depth data on these and other questions derived from the survey.
+However, some of the lack of use may be to limited knowledge of these services, which would indicate the need to increase awareness of them among the faculty.
+As an example to support this supposition, we asked faculty about their use of our Research Methods Workshops (RMW's), which are short training sessions that we conduct for faculty, at their request, for their students on how to use Library resources or perform general research.
 Eighty-five percent of faculty report not using RMW's.
 However, for this section of the survey, we did have follow up questions to their answers.
-For those who did not use RMW's, the most common response to why was that they were not aware we offered such a service (20%).
+For those who did not use RMW's, the most common response to why they did not use them was that they were not aware we offered such a service (20%).
 The second and third most common responses were that they did not have research assignments in their classes (18%) and that their discipline did not require research (16%).
-This would indicate the need to increase awareness among faculty of the host of resources and services we offer.
-Additionally, of faculty who do use RMW's, the most common response to why was that they preferred the expertise of librarians (64%) followed by seeing an improvement in student work (32%).
-Additionally, we also found that most faculty (71%) do not work with librarians to recommend book purchases, however, 30% said they regularly or occasionally did.
-This is also an area that the Library faculty feels requires more promotion as 74% of faculty responding to the survey indicated they were not aware of who manages the collection in their discipline.
+This would seem to indicate the need to increase awareness among faculty of the host of resources and service we offer.
+Additionally, of faculty who do use RMW's, the most common response as to why was that they preferred the expertise of librarians (64%) followed by seeing an improvement in student work (32%).
+We also found most faculty (71%) do not work with librarians to recommend book purchases, however, 30% said they regularly or occasionally did.
+This is also an area that the Library faculty feels requires more promotion as 74% of faculty responding to the survey say they were not aware of who manages the collection in their discipline.

 However, faculty are very supportive of the Library.
 Ninety-one percent call themselves advocates for the Library and 94% fell that librarians have the knowledge and experience to help students in their discipline.
-Additionally, faculty expressed a strong belief that students need to use the Library.
+Additionally, faculty expressed a strong belief that students need the Library.
 Sixty-one percent strongly agreed or agreed that students need the Library to successfully complete their class, 96% strongly agreed or agreed that experience using libraries is valuable for students, and 96% also believed that information literacy was needed by students to be successful.
 However, only 61% believed they could teach these skills to students with 91% saying they feel librarians are better at this.